mmenestret/jdegoes.github.io/_posts/2018-02-13-blockchain-myths.md

 Languages with strong, static type systems, which possess semantics amenable to formal verification, and which support functional programming (a mathematical style of developing software), are an excellent fit for implementation of blockchain technology.

-Haskell in particular is proving to be a robust choice for implementing new blockchain technology, and other functional programming languages show promise as well (OCaml, Scala).
+Haskell in particular is proving to be a [robust choice](https://www.cardanohub.org/en/home/) for implementing new blockchain technology, and other functional programming languages show promise as well (OCaml, Scala).

-(Sorry, I couldn't resist.)
+(Sorry, I couldn't resist!)

 ## Myth 8: Blockchain Is a Bubble

 No one can perfectly predict the future of Bitcoin, Ethereum, and other major players in the blockchain space&mdash;precisely because the success of those platforms depends on people.
-Developers writing code, pull requests being accepted or rejected, and miners adopting (or refusing to adopt) upgrades.
+Developers have to write code, pull requests must be accepted or rejected, and miners must adopt (or not adopt) upgrades.

 While it's impossible to perfectly predict what will become of the first-movers in the blockchain space, I feel confident in saying that the market cap of all blockchain technologies today is completely insignificant compared to what it will ultimately become.